 Bottom line: No trouble integrating it with commonly used pond hardware.

-Click the Hipicute Pond Liner to purchase from Amazon — trusted by thousands of satisfied fish farmers and backyard aquascapers!
+Click on the Hipicute Pond Liner to purchase from Amazon — trusted by thousands of satisfied fish farmers and backyard aquascapers!

 Conclusion